AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/003-dinner-with-family.md

 "You keep tabs on everyone you work for.
 It's part of what you do and why you do it."

 Sage sighed, "So yeah, he's in Vegas.
-I'll get you room and location if you want specifics.
+I'll get you room and location if you want specifics."

+"I want specifics Sage."
+I said then hung up.
+My head was reeling.
+He left.
+Without saying good-bye.
+What the fuck!
+I thought things had been decided we'd try.
+We'd make something work.
+I guessed I was wrong.
+Fuck!

+I stepped inside the dim restaruante and I was greeted with a gust of cold air that sent shivers down my spin
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODY2NDI2MTUsMTU4MDk2NDYyMiwtNT
+eyJoaXN0b3J5IjpbLTEyNzI5NjgwODQsMTU4MDk2NDYyMiwtNT
 c2MTczNjAwLDE4ODc0MTk5ODUsOTEwOTgzMjc3XX0=
 -->